nerdlabyyc/nerdlabyyc.github.io/_posts/2016-03-05-speaking-at-tech-events.md

 author-link: http://twitter.com/hrtovey
 ---

 I recently gave a Speaking at Tech Events for Beginners workshop.
 Here, you'll find the slides with my notes, and some resources for continuing on with public speaking.
+You can also download the [accompanying worksheets](../assets/general-worksheets.pdf).

 ##Table of Contents